Quantifying uncertainties and correlations in the nuclear-matter equation of state: Results for Derived Quantities

 With the full correlation structure of PNM and SNM in hand, we can compute $S_2(n)$ with truncation errors.
 The results for the $\Lambda = 500\MeV$ interactions are shown in Fig.~\ref{fig:S2_order_by_order_predictions_lambda-500}.
 If correlations between PNM and SNM had instead been neglected, \ie, truncation errors simply added in quadrature, the size of the truncation uncertainty would be $>5$ times larger ($\approx 2$ times larger for $\Lambda=450\MeV$).
 This factor is particularly important for constraining $S_2(n)$ and its (rescaled) density dependence,

 as discussed in the companion paper~\cite{Drischler:2020preparationAstro}.
-Computing $L(n)$ with full uncertainty propagation requires a discussion of how to take derivatives of GPs, the topic of the next Subsection and Appendix~\ref{sec:GPderivatives}.
+Computing $L(n)$ with full uncertainty propagation requires a discussion of how to take derivatives of GPs, the topic of the next subsection and Appendix~\ref{sec:GPderivatives}.

-\subsection{Derivatives and Related Observables}
+\subsection{Derivatives and related observables}

 An important feature of GP interpolants is that they allow straightforward computation of derivatives that are smooth and have theoretical uncertainties that are fully propagated from their anti-derivatives.
 Finite differencing and parametric fits do not achieve this.
 In the following, we discuss how to evaluate first- and second-order derivatives in SNM using GPs and refer to the companion publication~\cite{Drischler:2020preparationAstro} for a detailed discussion of PNM\@.
+Appendix~\ref{sec:GPderivatives} gives details on how to compute the GP for derivative quantities.

 Specifically, we consider here the pressure,

 and the incompressibility,

 Notice that $K$ is evaluated at the predicted (not at the empirical) saturation density, $n_0$.
 We thus need to account for the uncertainties in $n_0$ in addition to the ones in $E/A(n)$ and its derivatives.
 The \chiEFT\ truncation errors in $E/A(n)$ lead to a distribution for $n_0$.
 In Sec.~\ref{sec:uncertainties_for_pnm_snm} we derived the posterior $\pr(n_0 \given \data)$, which is approximately Gaussian.
 Hence, we can estimate $K$ and its full uncertainty at any given $n_0$ by computing $\pr(K \given \data, n_0)$, and subsequently sum over all plausible $n_0$ values via